antonrh/anydi/docs/extensions/typer.md

 python app.py user delete 123
 ```

-## Automatic Scope Context Management
+## Automatic scope context management

-The Typer extension automatically manages scope contexts for your commands.
-When you use dependencies with different scopes (singleton, request, or custom), the appropriate contexts are automatically started and cleaned up.
+The Typer extension manages scope contexts for commands automatically.
+When you use dependencies with different scopes (singleton, request, or custom), the contexts are started and cleaned up automatically.

 ```python
 from typing import Annotated